PVC Window Replacement Cost: Toronto & Montreal

 |24 units (75 windows)||+/- $71,750 to $108,000||+/- $52,500 to $92,500|

 The charts above are based on energy-saving windows.
 It may be possible to find PVC windows that are less expensive, but we don’t recommend those as their quality will greatly affect their durability, longevity and energy efficiency.
 Cheap windows that allow heat out in the winter and the cold out in the summer will end up costing you way more in the long run.

 How much does a PVC window replacement cost?

 The price for installing PVC windows is the same as installing other windows, but prices vary depending on how difficult it is to install the windows.
 For example, the size of the window and where it needs to be installed can affect the price.
 The average price of installation is included in the price charts we provided above.
-As you can see, depending on whether you opt for double- or triple-glazed windows, a costs for a typical PVC window replacement on a bungalow can cost anywhere between $9,600 and $14,500.
+As you can see, depending on whether you opt for double- or triple-glazed windows, costs for a typical PVC window replacement on a bungalow can cost anywhere between $9,600 and $14,500.
 The labour portion for the installation can vary from $150 to $625 per window.

 Do you have a windows and doors project?

-The advantages for choosing PVC windows
+The advantages of choosing PVC windows

 - Low maintenance